Marcolbr2001/ESA_Dust_Sensor/README.md

 To use the software you have to navigate into ``` src/GUI ```, and simply run the file named ```DUST_Monitor.exe```

-> [!NOTE]
+> [!WARNING]
 > Your antivirus may block the executable.
 You might need to grant permission to run the file.

  If you are not able to run the program, you can launch it directly within Python.
+If you did not encounter this prblem, you can go directly to point 6.

-2_1.
-Navigate into the folder
+3. Navigate into the folder
     ```sh
     src/GUI/src
     ```
-2_2.
-Install dependencies
+4. Install dependencies
     ```sh
     npm install
     # or
     pip install -r requirements.txt
     ```
-2_3.
-In case you do not have Python in your computer run this command
+5. In case you do not have Python in your computer run this command
     ```sh
     winget install -e --id Python.Python.3.11; Start-Process powershell -Verb RunAs -ArgumentList "-NoExit -Command pip install customtkinter pillow bleak pyserial"
     ```